cristianoliveira/contract-testing-mux/README.md

 ## Architecture

-This service contains a reverse proxy that forwards requests to a prims server.
+This service contains a reverse proxy that forwards requests to a prism server.
-The prims server will then forward the requests to the upstream (real api) and validate the request and response against the contract configured in `proxy.json` so when you call `http:localhost:4400/foo/bar` it will forward the request to `http://localhost:3000/bar` given that it's configured like:
+The prism server will then forward the requests to the upstream (real api) and validate the request and response against the contract configured in `proxy.json` so when you call `http:localhost:4400/foo/bar` it will forward the request to `http://localhost:3000/bar` given that it's configured like: